 GIVE PLENTY OF SPACE BETWEEN RIGS: A little bit of space between rigs is a good thing.
 Whether the rig in front of you is moving or stopped, you should not run up close behind them.
 Among other things, a little distance allows you to see the trail more clearly so you may see and choose the better line.
 When going uphill, staying back may keep you from being hit by rocks that are tossed or rolled down by the vehicle ahead of you.
-They may, at some point, need extra room to back or deal with obstacles.
+They may need extra room to back or deal with obstacles.
 That will be much more difficult if you are right on their bumper.
-On really rough spots, simply wait at the bottom or top, as the case may be, until the leading vehicle clears the hill completely.
+On really rough spots, wait at the bottom or top, as the case may be until the leading vehicle clears the hill completely.
 If you cannot SEE them clear the hill/obstacle, call on the radio and ask if they have.
 Make sure you let others know when you clear a blind obstacle too.

-THE UPHILL DRIVER HAS RIGHT OF WAY: The general rule is a rig going up a hill has the right of way over those going down.
-In many cases, a rig going uphill must maintain momentum in order to clear the obstacle.
+THE UPHILL DRIVER HAS THE RIGHT OF WAY: The general rule is a rig going up a hill has the right of way over those going down.
+In many cases, a rig going uphill must maintain momentum to clear the obstacle.
 If stopped mid-hill, they may have to back down and start again.
-It is "best practice" to simply move over, wait for them to clear the hill, and then proceed.
+It is "best practice" to move over, wait for them to clear the hill, and then proceed.
 The exception to this rule, like most exceptions, requires a little common sense and some common courtesy.
-If someone is sliding down a slick or icy hill or is on an obstacle they cannot stop on or back-up on, give them the right of way, regardless of their direction.
+If someone is sliding down a slick or icy hill or is on an obstacle they cannot stop on or back up on, give them the right of way, regardless of their direction.